After chiropractic treatment pain is not uncommon.

-It's no different for the physiotherapist, dentist, surgeon; ever had your impacted wisdom teeth out?
-Been to a physiotherapist given the task of mobilising a knee or ankle post surgery?
-Had a friend who has had spinal surgery?
-Some post treatment pain is the norm.
+It's no different for the physiotherapist, dentist, and surgeon; have you ever had your impacted wisdom teeth out or been to a PT given the task of mobilizing a knee or ankle post arthroscopy?
+Have you a friend who has had spinal plates and screws fitted?
+Some discomfort is the norm.
 But how much is acceptable?